acamp/ios-tech-assessment/readme.md

 - Use Swift in your implementation
 - Feel free to use any library/framework you need to implement your project
 - Use the file `places.json` from this repository as a data source for your places to be plotted on the map.
 This json has several information from places, so use your judgment to decide which information to use for features `2` and `3`
-- For feature ´2´, you can decide to either use native UI elements or build your own custom map card
+- For feature ´2´, you can decide to either use a standard callout view or build your own custom detail callout view for the places annotation.
 - The asthetics and UI of your app will be considered secondary on this exercise, but you will gain extra points the nicer your app looks and the more realistic the end result becomes

 ## How to share your code